 Let's see it causes, symptoms, and available treatment below in the article

-What are the statistics on eye cancer in India?
+What are the statistics on Eye Cancer in India?

 Eye cancer cases are increasing day by day in India.
 Dr. Suresh Advani, one of the best oncologists in India, says that nearly 10,000 new eye cancer treatments occur in India every year.
-Among those, nearly 70–80% of cases are for adult eye cancer and 30-20% cases are for children's eye cancer.
+Among those, nearly 70–80% of cases are for adult eye cancer, and 30-20% of cases are for children's eye cancer.

 Let us discuss the different types eye cancer treatments you can avail in India.